wadewegner/wadewegner.github.com/_posts/2011-03-23-windows-azure-toolkit-for-windows-phone-7.md

 One final closing thought – the toolkit is not yet complete.
-In fact, we’ve only just started.
+In fact, we’ve only just started .
 We already have additional work underway, and we plan to have many additional drops to provide additional capabilities and functionality.
 For example …